-Responsibility: Deputy Headteacher Date of next review: Autumn 2022 At The Ripley Academy we believe that bullying is fundamentally wrong and prevents individuals from taking advantage of social and educational opportunities or from functioning effectively in their role /job or from feeling safe whilst in school or on the way to and from school or in their communities.
+Bullying is not tolerated at The Ripley Academy.
+Every student has the right to feel safe in school.
+We believe that bullying is fundamentally wrong and prevents individuals from taking advantage of social and educational opportunities or from functioning effectively in their role or from feeling safe whilst in school or on the way to and from school or in their communities.

-Bullying behaviour is:
+Bullying behaviour:

-- A deliberate action or actions which hurt or upset someone or a group of people - It involves an imbalance of power where one person uses this against another - It is usually persistent, as it happens more than once invading privacy actual violence or threats of violence - verbal or non-verbal cyber bullying sneering and sarcasm - comments intended to put people down teasing and / or name calling, making jokes at someone's expense written abuse or graffiti ignoring, excluding someone in order to hurt their feelings interfering with property, workspace and borrowing without permission derogatory comments about religious beliefs racially offensive remarks or behaviour\ sexually offensive remarks or behaviour wearing racist / sexist badges / slogans demanding money / goods / favours through intimidation / force purposely forgetting to repay a loan writing nasty comments on websites walls
+- Is a deliberate action or actions which hurt or upset someone or a group of people - Involves an imbalance of power where one person uses this against another - Is usually persistent, as it happens more than once invading privacy actual violence or threats of violence - verbal or non-verbal cyber bullying sneering and sarcasm - comments intended to put people down teasing and / or name calling, making jokes at someone's expense written abuse or graffiti ignoring, excluding someone in order to hurt their feelings interfering with property, workspace and borrowing without permission derogatory comments about religious beliefs racially offensive remarks or behaviour\ sexually offensive or gender-based remarks or behaviour wearing racist / sexist badges / slogans demanding money / goods / favours through intimidation / force purposely forgetting to repay a loan writing nasty comments on websites or social media